Maya and Yehuda Devir: One of Those Days

-History
+Publication history

 The series began in 2016, after the Devirs had both graduated Jerusalem's Bezalel Academy of Arts and Design and were looking for a place to live in Tel Aviv.
-To make their Instagram and Facebook request for a housing referral stand out, Yehuda drew a one frame cartoon depicting in their search.
+To make their Instagram and Facebook request for a housing referral stand out, Yehuda drew a one frame cartoon depicting their search.
 The cartoon got so much follower attention they decided to make it a webcomic series.
-At first, Yehuda would post an image a month, just throwing it together roughly, for fun, then Maya got involved.
+At first, Yehuda posted an image a month, just throwing it together roughly, for fun, then Maya got involved.
 She said that since she is going to be in the cartoon, they should invest effort, and the picture should look right.
 But it was only a hobby; Maya worked as an art director in an advertising agency, and Yehuda worked as a freelance illustrator.

-One image from January 2017, titled "My Hot Wife!", depicting Yehuda being burned by a hot shower that Maya is loving, was posted by a friend on Hong Kong website 9GAG and went viral.
+One image from January 2017, titled "My Hot Wife!", depicting Yehuda being burned by a hot shower he was sharing with Maya, was posted by a friend on Hong Kong website 9GAG and went viral.
 It was shared all around the world on social media and as Internet memes, but often without giving the Devirs credit; the small square black and white logo of Yehuda's face that had been placed in the lower right corner was often cut off.
 Yehuda says that he wanted to quit drawing the series after that, and to only do commission work, but Maya convinced him to continue, and take the mass theft as a compliment that so many liked the work, and a lesson in how to protect it better on social media.
 They increased the rate at which they drew the series, and made the logo more central to their works; since then, Yehuda wears a t-shirt with the logo in almost every image, so it can not be cropped out.